UK income tax rates 2024/25: maximise your allowance

 **Incomes over £125,140 are not eligible for the personal allowance in the UK.

-Are there any allowances available to reduce my income tax liability in 2023/24?
+Are there any allowances available to reduce my income tax liability in 2024/25?

 In the UK, individuals can make use of several tax-free allowances each year.
 Spanning taxes from income tax to capital gains tax, utilising these together can help to minimise annual tax liabilities.
 Some of the most significant include:

-Capital gains tax allowance: individuals can realise profits on the sale of assets such as shares and property up to a certain level each year free of capital gains tax.
-In 2023/24 this allowance is £6,000, having more than halved from 2022/23's figure of £12,300.
+- Capital gains tax allowance: Individuals can realise profits on the sale of assets such as shares and property up to a certain level each year free of capital gains tax.
+In 2023/24 this allowance is £6,000, having more than halved from 2022/23’s figure of £12,300.
 This allowance is set to halve further to £3,000 in April 2024.

-Dividend allowance: individuals can earn up to £1,000 in dividends annually – free of dividend tax – as of the 2023/24 tax year.
-This allowance was halved from 2022/23's figure of £2,000 and is set to be halved again to £500 in April 2024.
+- Dividend allowance: Individuals can earn up to £1,000 in dividends annually – free of dividend tax – as of the 2023/24 tax year.
+This allowance applies to dividend income from various sources and was halved from 2022/23’s figure of £2,000 and is set to be halved again to £500 in April 2024.

-ISA allowance: the level of capital an individual can contribute to an ISA each tax year without paying tax on interest, dividends or capital gains is £20,000 in 2023/24.
+- ISA allowance: The level of capital an individual can contribute to an ISA each tax year without paying tax on interest, dividends, or capital gains is £20,000 in 2023/24.
 This can be split across four types of ISAs – Cash ISAs, Stocks and Shares ISAs, Innovative Finance ISAs (IFISAs) and Lifetime ISAs – or allocated solely to one ISA.

-Which reliefs & schemes can I use to minimise my income tax liability in 2023/24?
+Which reliefs & schemes can I use to minimise my income tax liability in 2024/25?

+Alongside the tax-free allowances individuals can make use of, a number of reliefs and schemes can be accessed to further minimise income tax liabilities.
 With tax-free allowances being gradually reduced and cut by the UK government – for high earners especially – understanding how to make use of these tools is becoming increasingly essential.

 1. Enterprise Investment Scheme (EIS)

-The Enterprise Investment Scheme (EIS) is a tax efficient venture capital scheme that offers individuals a generous range of tax incentives when investing in early-stage companies.
+The Enterprise Investment Scheme (EIS) is a tax-efficient venture capital scheme that offers individuals a generous range of tax incentives when investing in early-stage companies.

 One of the most attractive tax incentives offered by the EIS is 30% income tax relief.
 This relief enables an investor to claim back up to 30% of the sum they invest into the EIS from their income tax bill of the current or previous tax year.